ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

-Where the security assurance required of an Attesting Environment by a Relying Party requires it, the Attesting Environment SHOULD be implemented using techniques designed to provide enhanced protection from an attacker wishing to tamper with or forge UCCS.
+Where the security assurance required of an Attesting Environment by a Relying Party requires it, the Attesting Environment SHOULD be implemented using techniques designed to provide enhanced protection from an attacker wishing to tamper with or forge UCS.
 A possible approach might be to implement the Attesting Environment in a hardened environment such as a TEE {{-teep}} or a TPM {{TPM2}}.

-When UCCS emerge from the Secure Channel and into the Verifier, the security properties of the secure channel no longer protect the UCCS, which now are subject to the same security properties as any other unprotected data in the Verifier environment.
+When UCS emerge from the Secure Channel and into the Verifier, the security properties of the secure channel no longer protect the UCS, which now are subject to the same security properties as any other unprotected data in the Verifier environment.
 If the Verifier subsequently forwards UCCS, they are treated as though they originated within the Verifier.

-As with EATs nested in other EATs ({{Section 4.2.18.3 (Nested Tokens) of -eat}}), the Secure Channel does not endorse fully formed CWTs transferred through it.
+As with EATs nested in other EATs ({{Section 4.2.18.3 (Nested Tokens) of -eat}}), the Secure Channel does not endorse fully formed CWTs or JWTs transferred through it.
-Effectively, the COSE envelope of a CWT (or a nested EAT) shields the CWT Claims Set from the endorsement of the secure channel.
-(Note that EAT might add a nested UCCS Claim, and this statement does not apply to UCCS nested into UCCS, only to fully formed CWTs.)
+Effectively, the COSE/JOSE envelope of a CWT/JWT (or a nested EAT) shields the CWT/JWT Claims Set from the endorsement of the secure channel.
+(Note that EAT might add a nested UCS Claim, and this statement does not apply to UCS nested into UCS, only to fully formed CWTs and JWTs.)

 ## Delegated Attestation

 Another usage scenario is that of a sub-Attester that has no signing keys (for example, to keep the implementation complexity to a minimum) and has a Secure Channel, such as a local IPC, to interact with a lead Attester (see Composite Device, {{Section 3.3 of -rats}}).
-The sub-Attester produces a UCCS with the required CWT Claims Set and sends the UCCS through the Secure Channel to the lead Attester.
+The sub-Attester produces a UCS with the required Claims Set and sends the UCS through the Secure Channel to the lead Attester.
-The lead Attester then computes a cryptographic hash of the UCCS and protects that hash using its signing key for Evidence, for example, using a Detached-Submodule-Digest or Detached EAT Bundle ({{Section 5 of -eat}}).
+The lead Attester then computes a cryptographic hash of the UCS and protects that hash using its signing key for Evidence, for example, using a Detached-Submodule-Digest or Detached EAT Bundle ({{Section 5 of -eat}}).

 ## Privacy Preservation

-A Secure Channel which preserves the privacy of the Attester may provide security properties equivalent to COSE, but only inside the life-span of the session established.
-In general, a Verifier cannot correlate UCCS received in different sessions from the same Attesting Environment based on the cryptographic mechanisms used when a privacy preserving Secure Channel is employed.
+A Secure Channel which preserves the privacy of the Attester may provide security properties equivalent to COSE or JOSE, but only inside the life-span of the session established.
+In general, a Verifier cannot correlate UCS received in different sessions from the same Attesting Environment based on the cryptographic mechanisms used when a privacy preserving Secure Channel is employed.

-In the case of Remote Attestation, the Attester must consider whether any UCCS it returns over a privacy preserving Secure Channel compromises the privacy in unacceptable ways.
-As an example, the use of the EAT UEID Claim {{Section 4.2.1 of -eat}} in UCCS over a privacy preserving secure channel allows a verifier to correlate UCCS from a single Attesting Environment across many Secure Channel sessions.
+In the case of Remote Attestation, the Attester must consider whether any UCS it returns over a privacy preserving Secure Channel compromises the privacy in unacceptable ways.
+As an example, the use of the EAT UEID Claim {{Section 4.2.1 of -eat}} in UCS over a privacy preserving secure channel allows a verifier to correlate UCS from a single Attesting Environment across many Secure Channel sessions.
 This may be acceptable in some use-cases (e.g., if the Attesting Environment is a physical sensor in a factory) and unacceptable in others (e.g., if the